 |Frank C. Tracz||(b.
 1956), Director 1995-present|| || |

 Dr. Frank Tracz is Professor of Music and Director of Bands at Kansas State University in Manhattan, Kansas.
 At K-State he coordinates undergraduate and graduate conducting activities, teaches classes in music education, and administers and guides all aspects of the K-State band program, which includes the Wind Ensemble, Concert Band, University Band, Athletic Pep Bands, and Marching Band.
-Under his direction the Wind Ensemble (formerly Symphony Band) has performed at the Kansas Music Educators Association Conference, the MENC National Conference as well as regional and international tours.
-In April 2010, the K-State Wind Ensemble will perform for the College Band Director's National Association's (CBDNA) Southwest Regional Conference in Las Cruces, New Mexico.
+Under his direction the Wind Ensemble has performed at the Kansas Music Educators Association Conference, the MENC National Conference, A CBDNA regional Conference, as well as regional and international tours.
 Under his direction, the “Pride of Wildcat Land” Marching Band has enjoyed the privilege of traveling to nationally acclaimed bowl games in support of the University.

 When Dr. Tracz first came to Manhattan he played in the percussion section of the Manhattan Municipal Band, still under the baton of Larry Norvell.
 Since he has taken the podium of the band, the band has continued to grow, not only in numbers -- presently over seventy-five musicians -- but also in its level of performance and its involvement in the greater Manhattan community.